albar965/littlenavmap-manual/src/en/OPTIONS.rst

 -  ``By airspace name vs. callsign``: Use the airspace name within a file to assign the geometry to a center by callsign.
--  ``By airspace &file name vs. callsign``: Use the airspace filename minus the ``.txt`` extension to assign the geometry to a center by callsign.
+-  ``By airspace file name vs. callsign``: Use the airspace filename minus the ``.txt`` extension to assign the geometry to a center by callsign.